ethereum/go-ethereum/docs/developers/evm-tracing/built-in-tracers.md

 In `diff` mode the result object will contain a `pre` and a `post` object:

 1. The result only includes accounts that were modified.
 Accounts without changes will be omitted in this mode.
-2. The `pre` object within the result captures the account’s state at the beginning of the transaction, showcasing its initial values, while the `post` object represents the account’s state once the transaction has been fully executed, revealing the outcome of the changes.
+2. The `pre` object within the result captures the account's state at the beginning of the transaction, showcasing its initial values, while the `post` object represents the account's state once the transaction has been fully executed, revealing the outcome of the changes.
-3. It’s important to note that the `pre` object may also contain the `nonce, balance, code` fields that have not been altered if other fields associated with the same account have experienced modifications.
-This holistic view ensures that all changes are contextualized within the account’s original state.
-4. `post` will contain only the modified fields. e.g. if `nonce` of an account hasn't changed it will be omitted from `post`.
-5. Deletion (i.e. account selfdestruct, or storage clearing) will be signified by inclusion in `pre` and omission in `post`.
-6. Insertion (i.e. account creation or new slots) will be signified by omission in `pre` and inclusion in `post`.
+3. Due to historical implementation reasons, if the `nonce`, `balance` or `code` of a contract is modified during the transaction, the `pre` object will include ALL fields (`nonce`, `balance`, `code`) for that account, and the `post` will only include the modified fields.
+4. The `post` object is more selective - it only contains the specific fields that were actually modified during the transaction.
+For example, if only the storage was modified, `post` will not include unchanged fields like `nonce`, `balance`, or `code`.
+5. Deletion operations are represented by:

+   - Account selfdestruct: Account appears in `pre` but not in `post`
+   - Storage clearing (setting a storage value to zero is also treated as clearing): Storage slot appears in `pre` but not in `post`

+6. Insertion operations are represented by:
+   - New account creation: Account appears in `post` but not in `pre`
+   - New storage slot: Storage slot appears in `post` but not in `pre`

 To run this tracer in `diff` mode, pass `tracerConfig: {diffMode: true}` in the API call.